anastassia-b/compilation/MachineLearning/notes.md

 ### November 28, 2017
-**Note: There were a lot of handwritten notes and diagrams for this lecture.**

 Now, we will learn about recurrent neural networks. recurrent tasks like series of words or letters.

 **Markov Models**